ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ![](8.png)

-As a comparison, the same block on the Ethereum blockchain has different information and actually has a note saying “dao-hard-fork (Hex:0x64616f2d686172642d666f726b)”.
+As a comparison, that same block on the Ethereum blockchain has much different information.
+It even contains a note reading “dao-hard-fork (Hex:0x64616f2d686172642d666f726b)”!

 ![](8-5.png)